-- Newly-admitted students who are not yet enrolled (e.g., those who accept an offer of admission in Spring, but do not enroll and register for classes until Fall quarter) are instructed to contact their newly-assigned Faculty Academic Advisor to discuss course equivalency review requests (for their first Fall quarter only) and submit requests using the process below as soon as possible for consideration no later than the May DNP or PhD Coordinating Committee meeting.
+- Newly-admitted students who are not yet enrolled (e.g., those who accept an offer of admission in Spring, but do not enroll and register for classes until Fall quarter) are instructed to contact their newly-assigned Faculty Academic Advisor and work with the FAA to complete a “gap analysis" and, if appropriate, discuss course equivalency review requests (for their first Fall quarter only) and submit requests using the process below as soon as possible for consideration no later than the May DNP or PhD Coordinating Committee meeting.

 - Student submits information (formal description, number of credits, syllabus, justification for request from the student’s respective as to why the course is equivalent, and copy of transcript that has the course grade) to DNP or PhD Coordinating Committee chairperson (as appropriate) and Graduate Program Advisor (GPA) Betsy Mau at email@example.com.

 - GPA reviews submission to evaluate for compliance with UW policy around eligibility to accept previous coursework and submits results of review to DNP or PhD Coordinating Committee Chair.

 - Notifies students of eligibility for review for course equivalency